infiloop2/uk_cgt_calculator/README.md

-# IBKR,Coinbase,Binance Trades Parser + CGT calculator (UK Rules)
+# UK CGT calculator

 ## To run

-If you want to make a report for tax year Apr 2020 - Ape 2021 use:
+If you want to make a report for tax year Apr 2020 - Apr 2021 use:

 - For stocks: ```python3 main_ibkr.py 2020```
 - For crypto: ```python3 main_crypto.py 2020```